carbon-language/carbon-lang/docs/design/expressions/as_expressions.md

     -   array indexing (`a[...]`), and
     -   member access (`a.m`).

-The `as` operator has higher precedence than assignment and comparison.
-It is unordered with respect to binary arithmetic and bitwise operators and unary `not`.
+The `as` and `assume_as` operators have higher precedence than assignment and comparison.
+They are unordered with respect to binary arithmetic, bitwise operators, unary `not`, and each other.

 ```
 // OK